The Pitons of St. Lucia

 Gros Piton Hike

-Gros Piton, the larger of the two peaks, is the most accessible for hikers and is a popular choice for tourists.
-The hike is challenging but achievable for those in good physical condition.
-The trail leading up Gros Piton is well-marked and maintained, with local guides available to assist hikers.
-The hike begins in the village of Fond Gens Libre, which translates to “Village of the Free People” – a name that reflects the area’s history as a refuge for escaped slaves known as Maroons.
+Gros Piton, the much bigger of the two peaks, is the closest and the most popular one among the adventurous tourists.
+The journey is tough but doable with people in good physical shape.
+The path leading Gros Piton is well-marked and kept up, and there are local guides available to help hikers.
+The route bangs out from the village of Fond Gens Libre, a French to “Village of the Free People” – a name that reflects the area’s history as a refuge for escaped slaves known as Maroons.

-The ascent of Gros Piton typically takes about 4 to 5 hours round-trip, depending on your pace and the number of stops you make along the way.
-The hike covers a distance of approximately 3 miles (5 kilometers), and although steep in places, it is not technically difficult.
-Along the trail, hikers are treated to panoramic views of the surrounding rainforests and the Caribbean Sea.
-Once at the summit, the views are truly spectacular, offering a 360-degree vista of the island and the ocean beyond.
+Taking into account the ascent of Gros Piton is approximately 4 – 5 hours round trip depending on your pace and also your amount of stops along the way.
+The hike is 5 kilometers (approximately 3 miles) long, and although it is steep in some places, it is not technically difficult.
+Apart from the trail, trekkers also stand in for wilderness to appreciate the breath-taking view of the surrounding jungle and sea.
+The summit, however, will completely change your mind as it provides a 360-degree perspective of the entire island and the blue waters beyond.

 Petit Piton Hike